raspberrypilearning/focus-on-the-prize/en/step_4.md

 --- task ---

-Click on the green flag, and watch the two sprites move around the screen.
+Click on the green flag, and watch the two sprites move around the Stage.

 --- no-print ---